Technical Deep Dive

 Is Syncific's broker architecture patented? +

-Yes.
-Syncific's broker-based OAuth architecture for creative asset synchronization is covered by U.S. Patent Application No. 19/440,404, filed with priority date December 9, 2025.
-The application includes 41 claims across 3 independent claim sets covering the broker pattern, multi-surface activation, and credential isolation architecture.
+Syncific's broker-based OAuth architecture for creative asset synchronization is patent pending under U.S. Patent Application No. 19/440,404, filed with priority date December 9, 2025.
+The application covers the broker pattern, multi-surface activation, and credential isolation architecture.

 What does AES-256 encryption at rest mean for my credentials? +